 Below I’ve included two videos that highlight our work on free speech, and two others that show how Learn Liberty offers a sound free-market take on issues of the day.

 How is Offensive Speech Good for Society?

-Professor Tom Bell from Chapman University, answers the provocative question “How Is Offensive Speech Good for Society?”
+Professor Tom W. Bell from Chapman University, answers the provocative question “How Is Offensive Speech Good for Society?”

 Back in the day, IHS programs helped Tom become a law professor.
 He’s also a favorite teacher at our educational programs for students.

 As Professor Bell observes, “Censors pursue a policy of ignorance by design.
 That’s why smart societies respect freedom of expression even when – especially when – it causes discomfort and offense.”